 Once you’ve created your video, you’ll need to export it from your editor into a format we can use on the web.

 But which format?
-And how do you get it to the Web Team?
+And how do you get it to the Digital Team?

 Our basic advice: export your video as an .mp4 in the highest resolution possible.
 Many editing programs have a default setting for YouTube.
 Use it if you have it.

-If you want to get more technical–and especially if you want your video to be in HD–here’s what YouTube is currently (April 2011) recommending for uploads:
+If you want to get more technical–and especially if you want your video to be in HD–here’s what YouTube currently recommends for uploads: